Meet the Team

 • Judaism

-Rabbi Ellen Nemhauser is in her third year as president of Interfaith Atlanta.
+Rabbi Ellen Nemhauser recently completed her third year as president of Interfaith Atlanta.
 She works for the Union for Reform Judaism (URJ) and is the part-time rabbi for Congregation B’nai Israel in Fayetteville, Georgia.
 Ellen was ordained by the Hebrew Union College-Jewish Institute of Religion in 1993.

 • Judaism